 What data has council collected?

 Council engaged independent specialists to collect and analyse data on Wellington Street to assist in the development of these proposals.
+The data and reports referenced on this page are drawn from council’s YourSay Yarra project page and the Yarra City Council news page, which hosts supplementary reports released after consultation closed.

 Baseline Data Summary Report